 [THE COUNTRY’S GOING TO THE DOGS]

-The most common complaint on the lips of the stereotypical white punjabi clad Bhodrolok while sipping his morning cup of tea and peeking at the headlines of an early morning newspaper.
-Don’t try guessing at the cause for this sudden concern – it’s just a general complaint to the wall or the passing mosquito or the maid or maybe to the wind around him, that signifies that the world in general has not lived up to the Bong gent’s high standards!
+The most common complaint of the stereotypical white punjabi clad Bhodrolok while sipping his morning cup of tea and peeking at the headlines of an early morning newspaper.
+Don’t try guessing at the cause for this sudden concern – it’s just a general complaint to the wall or the passing mosquito or the maid or maybe to the wind around him, that signifies that the world in general has not lived up to the Bengali gent’s high standards!

 EKTU GHUMOTEO DEYNA

 This complain can come from anyone in your Bengali family.
 Your Bengali mum in the afternoon, if someone rings the doorbell and disturbs her siesta.
 Your Bengali baba if the newspaper guy chucks in the paper-roll 5 minutes before the agreed hour and minute.
 Your Bengali grandparents during almost any time of the day.
 Most iterations of this dialogue are of course aimed at the music loving or movie buff or guitar playing Bong dude or dudette who creates any sound higher than 50 decibels within the premises.

 [THIS IS SHIT COMPARED TO THE DAYS OF YORE]

 Bengalis are a nostalgic lot and nostalgia is one of the first complex English words we learn when growing up in Bengali households.
 But we do take this worship of yore to a mild extreme – nothing of the present is ever remotely as good as how it was in the past.
 The food tasted better then, the people were more polite and genteel then, girls were so much more beautiful then, life was easier then, music was Godly then, the arts were practiced with more finesse then and even the chappal was more comfortable then.